 The Audit Committee considered whether, and determined that, the auditor's provision of non-audit services was compatible with maintaining the auditor's independence.
 In accordance with provisions of the Sarbanes-Oxley Act of 2002, all audit and non-audit services provided to the Company by its independent auditors must be pre-approved by the Audit Committee.
-As authorized by that statute, the Audit Committee has delegated authority to the chairperson of the Audit Committee under this delegated authority will be reported at the next meeting of the Audit Committee.
+As authorized by that statute, the Audit Committee has delegated authority to the chairperson of the Audit Committee to pre-approve audit and non-audit services when the Audit Committee is not in session.
+Any decisions by the chairperson of the Audit Committee under this delegated authority will be reported at the next meeting of the Audit Committee.
 All services above for fiscal year 2008 were pre-approved by the full Audit Committee.